Misunderstood (Bon Jovi song)

 "Misunderstood" is a song by American rock band Bon Jovi from their eighth studio album, Bounce.
 The single was first released in Japan as a double A-side with "Bounce" on November 13, 2002, and was released by itself in the United States the following month.
-"Misunderstood" peaked at No. 34 on Billboards Mainstream Top 40 chart and was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
+"Misunderstood" peaked at No. 34 on the US Billboard Mainstream Top 40 chart and was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocal.
 The single is a version of the album cut that was remixed by Tim Palmer at Electric Lady Studios in New York.